Yellow-Dog-Man/ResoniteAccountDownloader/README.md

 Follow the [download instructions](#DownloadInstructions).

 ## Why does this exist?
-Backing up Neos content given the current circumstances seemed wise.
+Backing up Resonite content is always a good idea.

-## Can I restore this download into my Neos Account?
+## Can I restore this download into my Resonite Account?
 No.

 ## What can I do with the downloaded files?